Tractable Ridge Regression for Paired Comparisons: Ridge Regression for Paired Comparisons

 where $\ell( \bm{\mu})$ is the log-likelihood of the paired comparison model, \emph{i.e.},

-Here $\mathcal S$ denotes the played tournament, \emph{i.e.}, $\mathcal S$ is the set of index pairs $(i, j)$ in which $y_{ij}$ is observed and $\lambda\geq 0$ a scalar tuning parameter.
-For a fixed value of $\lambda$, computation of the ridge estimates of the strength parameters is a relatively simple optimization that can be carried out, for example, with standard quasi-Newton algorithms.
-The standard approach to determine a good value for $\lambda$ is cross-validation.
-The choice of the splits used in cross-validation requires care in the case of incomplete tournaments to guarantee that each assessment set is comparable to the source data.
-This work is motivated by the estimation of team strengths during ongoing round-robin tournaments, and in this case appropriate balance in the assessment sets is obtained by using match-weeks as cross-validation units.
+Here $\mathcal S$ denotes the observed tournament, \emph{i.e.}, $\mathcal S$ is the set of index pairs $(i, j)$ in which $y_{ij}$ is observed; and $\lambda\geq 0$ is a scalar tuning parameter.
+For a fixed value of $\lambda$, computation of the ridge estimates of the strength parameters is a relatively simple optimization, by using for example standard quasi-Newton algorithms.
+The standard approach to determining a good value for $\lambda$ is cross-validation.
+An important point is that in pair-comparison data there is often some balancing structure that should be respected in cross-validatory splitting of the dataset; in round-robin tournaments, for example, it will usually make sense to use whole tournament rounds as cross-validation units.
+When such structure is absent, though, it can often be difficult to identify a suitable set of splits for cross-validation with paired-comparison data.

 An alternative to cross-validation is estimation of $\lambda$ using the empirical Bayes method \citep{Morris:83}.
-Ridge regression coincides with maximum-a-posteriori estimation under the assumption that the strength parameters are uncorrelated zero-mean normal random variables with precision $\lambda$,
+Ridge regression coincides with maximum-a-posteriori estimation when the strength parameters are uncorrelated zero-mean normal random variables with precision $\lambda$,

 where $ {\text I}_p$ is the identity matrix of size $p$.
+Normality of the strengths is purely a working assumption here, to allow determination of $\lambda$ via the empirical Bayes method.
+In the simulation studies reported in Section \ref{subsect:simulations_t} we show that this method of determining $\lambda$ is robust in the sense that it works well even when the true strengths have appreciably heavier tails than a normal distribution.
+(There is no need to consider violations of normality due to skewness, because the paired comparison model is identified by differences $\mu_i-\mu_j$, which have a symmetric distribution in any case.)

-The empirical Bayes recipe estimates $\lambda$ by maximizing the marginal likelihood obtained by integrating out the team strengths.
+The empirical Bayes method determines $\lambda$ by maximizing the marginal likelihood obtained from integrating out the team strengths.
 This leads to a cumbersome integral of dimension $p$,

 where $\phi(\cdot)$ is the density of the standard normal random variable.